backearth1/Comfyui-MiniMax-Video/README.md

 4. Video files are named as "time+trace_id"
 5. Use clear frontal images for best results
 6. if you don't add any image, the node will support text to video
+7. if you want to add watermark, please check "Add Watermark" option in the node parameters
+8. if you open concurrent requests, please pay attention to the account configured with enough RPM

 ## Troubleshooting